shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 ------------------

 The final step of bringup is to validate the functionality of your hardware.
-This is most easily accomplished by running LUNA’s interactive self-test applet.
+This is most easily accomplished by running LUNA's interactive self-test applet.

-Before you can run the applet, you’ll need to have a working ``luna`` development environment.
+Before you can run the applet, you'll need to have a working ``sol`` development environment.
 See [[Setting up the development environment]] to get your environment set up.